hela-ai/hela/README.md

    - Better integration with Solana blockchain technology.
    - Enables seamless interaction and utilization of Solana-based features.

 ## 2. What to Expect

 With these upgrades, users can anticipate more accurate responses, better compatibility with Solana-related tasks, and an overall enhanced user experience.

 ## 3. Conclusion

 The HeLA AI upgrade is a significant step forward in providing a more powerful and useful artificial intelligence tool.
 We look forward to seeing how our users benefit from these enhancements.

+## Fix for New Version Bugs

+The significance of accurate bug fixes in the new version cannot be emphasized enough.
+It is essential for providing a seamless user experience and ensuring the stable operation of various functions.
+When bugs occur in the new version of HeLa, especially those related to data collection from sol and pump.fun, it can have a substantial impact on the overall performance and usability of the application.

+As HeLa is actively working on resolving these new version bugs, users can anticipate a more reliable and improved experience.
+The development team is dedicated to delivering a high-quality product and is resolute in overcoming any challenges that arise during the bug-fixing process.